Not Easily Broken

 Not Easily Broken is a 2009 American romantic comedy-drama film directed by Bill Duke.
 The film is written by Brian Bird based on T. D. Jakes' 2006 novel of the same name.
-Stars Taraji P. Henson and Morris Chestnut.
+It stars Taraji P. Henson and Morris Chestnut.

 Plot

 Dave and Clarice Johnson have reached a breaking point in their marriage.
-When Clarice is injured in a car accident, her mother Mary intervenes.
+When Clarice is injured in a car crash, her mother Mary intervenes.
 The obvious truth that more than just her injuries need immediate attention is exposed.
 Clarice begins to be treated by Julie, a physical therapist.
 Dave develops a friendship with Julie and her young son Bryson.
 The acceptance and comfort Dave finds in the two stirs his longing for a family and a passionate partner.
-When Bryson unexpectedly dies in a swimming accident, Dave and Julie's relationship grows closer as Clarice pulls farther away.
+When Bryson unexpectedly dies in a swimming accident, Dave and Julie's relationship grows closer as Clarice pulls further away.
 Dave and Clarice must confront whether their marriage vows are or are not easily broken.
 Dave later visits Julie after she calls him, and he comforts her in her grief.
 They begin to kiss, but Dave realizes it is Clarice he truly wants.
 The couple reunites once Clarice expresses to him the reasons for her mother having such a big input in their marriage.
 They reunite and Dave finds out that Clarice is pregnant.